 - You can switch up the protein for the recipe and use lamb, veal shanks or pork.

-- White wine can be used in place of the red - Pinot Gris is a great choice.
+- A dry white wine can be used in place of the red - Pinot Grigio is a great choice.

 - You can used crushed tomatoes in place of the diced tomatoes (less texture, but same flavour).